weiji14/zen3geo/docs/vector-segmentation-labels.md

 Notice how the darker blue areas tend to correlate more with water features like the meandering rivers and the sea on the NorthEast.
-This is because the SAR signal which is side looking reflects off flat water bodies like a mirror, with very little energy getting reflected back directly to the sensor (hence it looks darker).
+This is because the SAR signal which is side looking reflects off flat water bodies like a mirror, with little energy getting reflected back directly to the sensor (hence why it looks darker).

 ### Load and visualize cloud-hosted vector files 💠